 Businesses are creating and updating content for target audiences who speak different languages.
-How can this be done more quickly and accurately with a faster turnaround time?
-Computer-Assisted Translation is one way.
+How can this be done more quickly and accurately?
+One great option is Computer-Assisted Translation (also called Computer-Aided Translation).

 What is Computer-Assisted Translation?

-Computer-Assisted Translation (CAT) is software application that works as part of a translation workflow where the software automates and assists in the translation process steps.
-These Computer-Assisted Translation tools (CAT tools) allow translators and reviewers to handle translation and revision tasks faster, efficiently, and consistently.
+Computer Assisted Translation (CAT) is a software application used in website translation workflows, helping to automate the process.
+This translation tool allows translators and reviewers to handle translation and revision tasks faster, efficiently, and consistently.

-CAT tools are commonly used by Language Service Providers (LSPs), and translation and localization company companies like MotionPoint.
-However, they’re also frequently used by individual translators and bilingual employees who work for organizations that have global audiences or extensive localization needs.
+Language Service Providers (LSPs) and translation and localization companies commonly use CAT tools.
+However, they are also commonly used by freelance translators and bilingual workers in organizations with significant localization needs.

 How Does Computer-Assisted Translation Work?

-Translation memory tools, including terminology databases, feature the core functionality of computer-assisted translation.
-These are stored databases of texts, glossaries, or style guides in multiple languages.
-These tools provide translators with a seemingly endless number of multilingual databases that are manually created or improved from machine-translated origins.
-Storing these databases allows a user to draw on them later, so they don’t need to produce the same translation more than once manually.
+TM tools, including terminology databases, store language pairs, glossaries, or style guides in multiple languages.
+These tools allow a user to draw from past translations, so they don’t need to produce the same translation more than once manually.
 Translation memory is especially effective for repetitive text like owners guides, NDA’s, and patent applications.

-Terminology managers help translators maintain consistent terminology throughout translations.
-One common function of this CAT tool is that it enables a human translator to maintain consistent use of company-approved language by storing an uploaded glossary.
+These tools help translators maintain consistent terminology throughout translations.
+Terminology managers enable a human translator to maintain consistent use of company-approved language by storing an uploaded glossary.
 This is vital to the proper translation of technical, scientific, and legal texts, which require a high degree of consistency and accuracy.

 Computer-Assisted Translation vs. Machine Translation